hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_ainauts_exploring_a_vast_network_of_tunnels_beneath__23dd2e38-a529-4e63-b9d6-19877ef9d20e-0_1.content.md

 ## The Wallpaper

-Our current wallpaper features AInauts exploring a vast network of tunnels beneath the surface of a distant planet, with glowing crystals all around them.
+Our current wallpaper features Ainautes exploring a vast network of tunnels beneath the surface of a distant planet, with glowing crystals all around them.
 This image captures the excitement and wonder of discovering new worlds and the mysteries they hold.

 ## Our Mission